MelisaIm/MelisaIm/README.md

 - 💌  I enjoy mentoring women and BIPOC interested in software engineering
 - 💻🏕  I attended a coding bootcamp for Fullstack Web Development in 2017
 - I was a recipient of the Adobe Digital Academy scholarship to support my transition into software development
-- Before becoming a software developer I studied Political Economy, worked as a waitress, froyo attendant, abuse agent (i.e. social media content moderation), and miscellaneous social media content analyst.
+- Before becoming a software developer I studied Political Economy at UC Berkeley, worked as a waitress, froyo attendant, abuse agent (i.e. social media content moderation), and miscellaneous social media content analyst.
 - I earned a Bachelor's of Computer Science from [Oregon State University](https://ecampus.oregonstate.edu/online-degrees/undergraduate/computer-science-postbacc) in 2022
 - 💎  My favorite organizations/resources are:
     - [freeCodeCamp](https://www.freecodecamp.org/)